Islanders look to buckle down, oust Panthers

 The Florida Panthers are still alive in their best-of-five play-in series against the New York Islanders, which resumes Friday.
 Down two games in the series, Florida won Wednesday's game 3-2 with some help from a pair of bad Islanders penalties, including one for too many men on the ice.

-They can't count on the bad penalties when the teams meet Friday afternoon near Orlando, with the Islanders now holding a 2-1 series lead.
+They can't count on the bad penalties when the teams meet Friday afternoon in Toronto, with the Islanders now holding a 2-1 series lead.
 The Panthers won 54.2 percent of Wednesday's face-offs, a crucial statistic, especially on power plays.
 That -- and those two big mistakes -- did not sit well with Islanders coach Barry Trotz, whose team is normally very disciplined and defensive-minded.

 "It was a missed opportunity for us to knock (the Panthers) out," Trotz said.
 "We have to get back to our game.
 But (the Panthers) are a talented team.
 They have some star power."
 The other penalty was charged to Islanders goalie Semyon Varlamov.
 With the score tied 1-1 early in the third period, Varlamov was penalized for handling the puck outside the trapezoid.